Anderson self-localization of light in pair plasmas

 Now we recall that we are interested in the situation where $\omega$ slowly changes in time.
 Under these conditions, the adiabatic invariant remains approximately conserved.
 For a harmonic oscillator, it's equal to \be I = \frac{{\cal E}}{\omega}. \ee We arrive at an interesting conclusion: the energy of the wave propagating in the presence of the slowly changing disorder changes proportionally to the possibly changing frequency of the wave.
 In turn, $I$ can be interpreted as the number of photons in our electromagnetic wave.

 Note that the analysis above assumes deep adiabatic evolution, where the adiabatic ansatz \rf{eq:eigen} is applicable.
-A more realistic description of the solution takes into account that for any finite $\dot \lambda$, $E$ becomes a linear combination of the eigenfunctions $\psi$ which correspond to frequencies within a window $\delta \omega \sim \dot \lambda$.
+A more realistic description of the solution takes into account that for any finite $\dot \eta$, $A$ becomes a linear combination of the eigenfunctions $\psi$ which correspond to frequencies within a window $\delta \omega \sim \dot \eta$.
 Taking this into account goes beyond the purely adiabatic theory developed above, but is important in order to interpret the numerical simulations described below.

-To illustrate how a wave evolves under the adiabatically increasing disorder we numerically solved the equation \rf{eq:wave}.
-To simplify the numerical approach, we discretized space into 500 points.
-We replaced the spatial derivative by differences and chose $c=1$.
-For the function $V$, we generated an array of 500 values, grouped into consecutive blocks of five identical entries (to simulate a small but nonzero disorder correlation length).
+To illustrate how a wave evolves under the adiabatically increasing disorder we numerically solved the {discrete version of the } equation \rf{eq:wave}.
+We discretized space into 50000 points.
+We replaced the spatial derivatives in the equation \rf{eq:wave} by differences.
+For the function $V$, we generated an array of 50000 values, grouped into consecutive blocks of five identical entries (to simulate a small but nonzero disorder correlation length, effectively equal to 5 lattice spacings).
 Each block value was independently drawn from a uniform distribution ranging from $0$ to $1$.
-This latter arrangement produces disordered $\epsilon$, with correlation length equal to $5$ lattice spacings.
+This arrangement produces disordered $\epsilon$, with correlation length equal to $5$ lattice spacings.